Pilot Project Program

 Associate Professor of Pediatric Surgery and Obstetrics, Gynecology, and Reproductive Sciences

 One of the leading causes of premature delivery during pregnancy is intra-amniotic infection (IAI).
 This occurs when bacteria infect the placenta, the amniotic fluid, and the membranes that line the uterus and maintain the structure of the amniotic sac.
 Once IAI has been diagnosed, delivery must occur quickly, which puts infants at risk of both short and long-term health challenges.
-While the mother can be given antibiotics to treat the infection, one of the biggest challenges has been getting the medication past a protective biofilm and to the area surrounding the fetus.
+While the pregnant woman can be given antibiotics to treat the infection, one of the biggest challenges has been getting the medication past a protective biofilm and to the area surrounding the fetus.

 Dr. David Stitelman and his team are studying the use of biodegradable synthetic particles called nanoparticles, which are about the size of the head of a pin.
 These nanoparticles can pass through the biofilm and deliver the antibiotics directly to the amniotic fluid, membranes, and placenta.

-If the research team is successful at tailoring a nanoparticle to deliver the correct dose of antibiotics to treat the infection, they will be well positioned to continue trials on the path to a new treatment for IAI and improving the health of mothers and children.
+If the research team is successful at tailoring a nanoparticle to deliver the correct dose of antibiotics to treat the infection, they will be well positioned to continue trials on the path to a new treatment for IAI and improving the health of women and children.
 Learn More.

 Roland Assi, MD